edsnider/edsnider.github.io/_posts/2017-11-03-integrating-app-center-and-trello-using-azure-functions.md

 The actual code for this Azure Function is pretty simple - just some basic pattern matching and HTTP calls.
 I've made the function I used available in a [Gist](https://gist.github.com/edsnider/26e95a57acb9a913589cf048278d9830).

-Once you've added your Azure Function the only thing you need to do is copy the function's URL and add it to a new webhook in your app's settings in Mobile Center.
+Once you've added your Azure Function the only thing you need to do is copy the function's URL and add it to a new webhook in your app's settings in App Center.

-{% include image.html file="/assets/postimages/mobilecenter-new-webhook.png" caption="Adding a new webhook in Mobile Center" alt="Adding a new webhook" %}
+{% include image.html file="/assets/postimages/mobilecenter-new-webhook.png" caption="Adding a new webhook in App Center" alt="Adding a new webhook" %}